FlavScents AInsights Entry for (+)-Nerolidol (CAS: 142-50-7)

 3. Natural Occurrence & Formation

-(+)-Nerolidol is naturally found in the essential oils of several plants, including ginger, jasmine, tea tree, and lemongrass.
-It is biosynthesized in plants through the mevalonate pathway, which is responsible for the production of terpenoids.
-Its presence in various essential oils contributes to their designation as "natural flavors" or "natural fragrances," depending on the context of use.
+Nerolidol is naturally found in a variety of essential oils, including those of ginger, jasmine, tea tree, and lemongrass.
+It is biosynthesized in plants through the mevalonate pathway, where it serves as a precursor to other terpenoids.
+Its presence in natural sources qualifies it for use in products labeled as containing "natural flavors" or "natural fragrances."

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs